JamieHogg/JamieHogg.github.io/_posts/2017-11-16-snake_game_blog_5.markdown

 <b>Commenting</b><BR>
 A small thing that I did badly was some of the commenting.
 In a panic to try and follow the coding style, I commented as much as I could within the code.
 This wasn't the best as I had commented in some locations where commenting was just illogical as the code was obvious as to what it did.

+<b>Conclusion</b><BR>
+Overall, I'm proud of what I have achieved in the time that I had, I probably should've started ealrier and spent more time on it.
+I did have a lot of problems but that also means I have a lot to improve on and show that I have improved for next time.